amin24e/damngood.tools/README.md

        - Create a database in the Upstash console.
        - Once the database is created, go to REST API and obtain the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`.
      - Finally, set the [`GPT4ALL_MODEL`](https://gpt4all.io/index.html) environment variable to `gpt4all-13b-snoozy` from the provided source.
+5.Compile TypeScript: Run npx tsc to compile the TypeScript files into JavaScript.
+This command will use the settings specified in tsconfig.json.
+You may need to install TypeScript globally on your machine using npm install -g typescript if it's not already installed

-5. **Build the Project**: Execute the build command for the project.
+6. **Build the Project**: Execute the build command for the project.
 The specific command may vary depending on the project's setup.
 For a typical Next.js project, run `npm run build` in the terminal.
 This command will build your project, preparing it for a production environment.

 6. **Start the Server**: After the project is built, start the server using the command `npm run start` in the terminal.
 This command will launch your Next.js application.
 Open your web browser and navigate to `localhost:3000` (or the specified port) to access your application.

-note : i have run to 2 errors
-  1.
+**Note: I encountered two errors when installing this on my server:**

+1. **Error when Compiling TypeScript with 'npx tsc' (from the root directory)**:
+   - Error message: `error TS2307: Cannot find module '@/types/nav' or its corresponding type declarations.`
+   - Solution: To fix this error, add `@/types/*` in the `tsconfig.json` file under the `"paths"` section:
+     ```json
+     "paths": {
+         "@/*": ["src/*"],
+         "@/types/*": ["types/*"]
+     }
+     ```

-  2.  when running "npm run build " >
+2. **Error when running `npm run build`**:
-  3. The error message is telling you that there's an issue with your next.config.mjs file.
+   - Error message:
+     ```
+     > next-template@0.0.2 build
+     > next build

+     info  - Loaded env from /root/damngood.tools/.env
+     error - Failed to load next.config.mjs, see more info here https://nextjs.org/docs/messages/next-config-error

+     > Build error occurred
-In particular, it's saying "require is not defined in ES module scope, you can use import instead".
-This means that you're using require in your next.config.mjs file, which is an ES module. require is a feature of CommonJS modules, not ES modules.
-In ES modules, you should use import instead.
+     ReferenceError: require is not defined in ES module scope, you can use import instead
+         at file:///root/damngood.tools/next.config.mjs:2:14
+         ...
+     ```

-You will need to update your next.config.mjs file and replace any require statements with import.
+   - Solution: The error message indicates an issue with the `next.config.mjs` file.
+It specifically mentions that the use of `require` is not valid in an ES module.
+You need to update the `next.config.mjs` file and replace any `require` statements with `import` statements.

+   - Update your `next.config.mjs` file, replacing any `require` statements with `import` statements according to the ES module syntax.

+Make sure to apply these changes to resolve the errors you encountered during installation.

 # Original read me